lowrycito/handbook/pages/study-manual-general-handbook-24.md

 - *Family History:* FamilySearch community support; FamilySearch records preservation (such as indexing, reviewing, and imaging); FamilySearch center support (young service missionaries only at stake-level centers)
 - *Member and Leader Support:* Supporting wards and stakes in helping accomplish God’s work of salvation and exaltation, as directed by Area Presidencies
 - *Seminaries and Institutes:* Office work, recruiting and enrollment, social media, and events support
-- *Temples:* Temple workers whose responsibilities may include laundry, housekeeping, office, interior maintenance, or groundskeeping
+- *Temples:* Temple workers (whose responsibilities may include performing ordinances or helping with laundry, housekeeping, office, interior maintenance, or groundskeeping tasks) and temple patrons
+- *Teach Missionary Lessons* (for young service missionaries): As approved by the mission president, participate in teaching lessons
 - *Welfare:* Bishops’ storehouses, production facilities, farms, Deseret Industries, and employment centers
 - *BYU–Pathway Worldwide:* Facilitate student gatherings, increase local awareness about BYU–Pathway, and minister to students.
 - *Church Departments* (in-person or virtual, depending on the operation and the missionary’s location): Welfare and Self-Reliance Services, Church History, and Family History